openmc-dev/plotter/README.md

 ## Description

-A graphical interface for visualizing and navitaging OpenMC models.
+A graphical interface for visualizing and navigating OpenMC models.

 Originally created by @landonjmitchell at the University of Chicago ([original repository](https://github.com/landonjmitchell/openmc-plotgui)).